The Preppy Shirts That Should Be In Every Man’s Wardrobe

 Being the archetypical preppy clothing brand, Brooks has a fantastic assortment of button-down shirts, with both slim and regular fits in classic Oxford cloth as well as a number of check options in a super-soft flannel, perfect for more outdoorsy looks.

-At the very top end of the luxury spectrum is Brunello Cucinelli whose mastery of fine fabrics extends to his button-down shirt offering.
+At the very top end of the pricing spectrum is Brunello Cucinelli whose mastery of fine fabrics extends to his luxury shirt offering.
 Buttery-soft materials are the DNA of the Italian designer, and so it comes as no surprise to find that Cucinelli presents a button-down collection featuring Oxford cloth blended with lyocell, as well as pure cotton flannel, poplin and twill fabrics.

 Cut in a slim fit, they are all easy to style with contemporary smart casual wardrobes – if you’ve got the wallet for them.